FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 The **ui-form** widget emits a payload object with key-value pairs of form elements upon submission.
 We'll store this data in a global context.

-1. Drag a **function** node onto the canvas and use the following code which also contain notification message set to payload:
+1. Drag a **function** node onto the canvas and use the following code which also contains a notification message set to payload:

 ```javascript
 let income = global.get('income') || [];